-It is important to remember that these flies can detect the presence of extremely ripe or spoilt fruit and vegetables from quite some distance away.
-This means that they do not already have to be present in your home in order for you to be facing an infestation.
-Once they smell the ripened and spoilt produce, they will work their way into your house and lay their eggs on the produce.
+Wind can carry scents quite some distance.
+This means that fruit flies do not have to be present in your home in order for you to be facing an infestation.
+Once they smell ripened or spoiled produce, they will find their way to the source.

-Tackling the infestation
+Tackling an infestation

-If you already have a fruit fly infestation in your home, there are a number of ways in which you can try to tackle this.
+If you already have a fruit fly infestation, there are a number of ways to tackle it.
 Some simple steps that you can take include: